 The new detention facility in Estonia improved the living conditions of TCNs particularly with regard to the housing of families, recreational activities571, material conditions572 and services573 provided.

 On the other side, Greece was on the spotlight of the latest CPT periodic review regarding detention conditions.574 The latest report pointed out the conditions of detention in police and border guard stations, the overcrowded conditions at Fylakio RIC and pre-removal centres, which on same cases could amount to inhuman and degrading treatment.575

 The living conditions in detention centres were also under review before the European Court for Human Rights.

 |Judicial review of the detention order|

-The Constitutional Court in the Czech Republic repealed legal provisions according which, there was no possibility of repealing a decision restricting personal liberty when that limitation of personal freedom had ceased to exist.
+The Constitutional Court in the Czechia repealed legal provisions according which, there was no possibility of repealing a decision restricting personal liberty when that limitation of personal freedom had ceased to exist.
 The contested provisions led to the complete exclusion of judicial review of a decision on the restriction of personal liberty, unless that limitation ends before the administrative court decides to proceed against such a decision.576

 |Concerns regarding widespread use of detention practices|